 The first, I think is safe to say, is a favorite of many crafters: Glossy Accents.
 It is super sticky, has a fine tip applicator, and dries to a nice, shiny clear finish.
 I like that I can use it as a glue, but also use it to add shiny dimension to stamped images, die cuts and more.

-.
+Another liquid glue that I always keep nearby is the Tombow Mono Aqua Liquid Glue.
 I use this as my multipurpose glue when papercrafting.
 It works great with paper, ribbon, buttons, paper flowers, chipboard and more.

 For one, it has a thicker texture, which makes it easy for me to apply an even coat.
 The 1 oz. size has a built in brush, which means less mess.
 In fact, I now fill my smaller one from the larger 4 oz. size so I can keep using that brush.
 It comes in matte or glossy.

 I like to use it for adhering patterned paper to chipboard.
 I find I have much fewer air bubbles using the Glue N’ Seal then when I use Mod Podge, and better adhesion overall.
 It’s also great for attaching doilies, which seem to be all the rage now.